raylibtech/rtools/README.md

  - `rImageShield`: A simple and easy-to-use image protector with message embedding.
  - `rrespacker`: A simple and easy-to-use rres resource packer.

- For uses related to open-source tools, use the provided repo:
+ For issues related to **open-source** tools, use the provided repo:

  - [`rFXGen`](https://github.com/raysan5/rfxgen): A simple and easy-to-use fx sounds generator.
  - [`rGuiStyler`](https://github.com/raysan5/rguistyler): A simple and easy-to-use [raygui](https://github.com/raysan5/raygui) styles editor.